Originally published October 12, 2004

 The Museum offers a series of daily programs for all ages, encompassing tours of the exhibits, stories and activities for younger children, and a full range of visitor participation activities including baseball author book signing sessions, rookie workshops for aspiring radio commentators, and the Bullpen Film Series, which brings classic baseball movies to the big screen.
 Guided tours are available daily to give you the stories behind some of the more interesting artifacts of the game.

 Perhaps the most refreshing aspect of Cooperstown is that the village has maintained its quaint appeal, without the incursion of modern commercialism.
-The Hall of Fame is reasonably priced, with day passes for adults at $9.50 U.S., seniors $8.00 U.S., and juniors 7 – 12 just $4.00 U.S. Children under 7 are admitted free of charge.
+The Hall of Fame is reasonably priced, with day passes for adults, seniors, and juniors 7 – 12.
+Children under 7 are admitted free of charge.
+Please visit the website for current admission rates.
 The extensive museum store contains thousands of fascinating items, all reasonably priced to delight every true baseball fan.

 The National Baseball Hall of Fame is open daily from May 1 – September 30, 9 am – 9 pm.
 Winter hours from October 1 – April 30 are 9 am – 5 pm, except Fridays and Saturdays, when the Hall is open until 8 pm.
 The first weekend in August is the most important time of year, when the annual induction ceremonies and the Hall of Fame game are held.
 Visiting during this period may prove a bit challenging from a parking point of view, but how can one diminish the opportunity to be on-site as another chapter is written in the history of the game!